 - Next lotion baby up!
 Take your time and stretch this out as well.
 Not only will it help with keeping baby awake, but it will also moisturize his/her skin so it is nice and soft for photos.

-- After bath, put a loose diaper on and dress baby in a zip-up, loose-fitting onesie.
+- After bath, put a loose diaper on and dress baby in a zip-up (or snap or magnetic), loose-fitting onesie.
 Nothing that goes over their head so that baby doesn’t wake up while I undress him/her when you arrive.
 A baby will always wake up when you take clothes off over their head so we want to try to avoid that.

 - Have a nice lonnnnnng feeding.
 If you are traveling from an hour or more away you may need to top off baby when you arrive and that’s ok.
 If baby is not ready for a feeding just wait.
 It’s even better if you do it at the studio when you arrive.

 - Put baby in car seat and head over.
 After all of that, the car ride should put baby in a deep sleep so that I can start posing when you arrive.
+It is ok if baby sleeps on the ride over.
 Do not take baby out of the car seat.
 I will do that in a way to keep baby asleep.

-If you can, have a pacifier.
+- If you can, have a pacifier.
 These can be life savers during a newborn session.
 I really only use it if absolutely necessary.
 Even if you haven’t used one, just for the 2 hours that I am posing him/her usually really helps.
+I have individually packaged ones at the studio if you forget.
 However, if you really prefer that we don’t use one, that’s fine as well!

 For Mom & Dad: